odilitime/session-native/README.md

 ![CMake](https://github.com/odilitime/session-native/workflows/CMake/badge.svg)
 # session-native
-native implementation of Session in c without Electron using the opengem framework (Low dependencies so it's easy to embed in other projects, support opengl as well as linux framebuffer)
+native implementation of Session in c without Electron using the opengem framework (supports OpenGL as well as Linux framebuffer)

 ## Binaries
 [No offical release yet, please try the CI artifacts (mac/linux) of one of the workflow run results](https://github.com/odilitime/session-native/actions?query=workflow%3ACMake)